ChrisG-TD/cg_new/_posts/2025-08-19-Post-1-Building-the-Multi-Model.md

     Video created by Sora
   </p>
 </div>

 *AI helped shape the words here, but the ideas, experiments, and code are 100% human-made.
-This is the start of a series on prompt engineering—turning intuition into engineering.*
+This is part 1 of a series on prompt engineering—turning intuition into engineering.*

 ***A Note on Format:** While this information is dense, I've worked out a new formatting approach for this post to break down the overall idea into the easiest way to absorb it.
 I'm also limited by the formatting options within LinkedIn's posting system.*